Bluehour: History

-Notable people who dined at the restaurant include Fred Armisen, Carrie Brownstein, John Kitzhaber, Robin Lopez, Wesley Matthews, and Gus Van Sant, according to CNN's Jordan Burchette, who included Bluehour in a 2015 list of the "best places to eat with celebrities" in the United States.
-John Legend hosted an after-party there in 2005.
-In 2016, Bluehour ranked thirteenth in The Oregonian's list of Portland's most expensive restaurants.
+Notable people who dined at Bluehour include Fred Armisen, Carrie Brownstein, John Kitzhaber, Robin Lopez, Wesley Matthews, and Gus Van Sant, according to CNN's Jordan Burchette, who included Bluehour in a 2015 list of the "best places to eat with celebrities" in the United States.
+John Legend hosted an after-party at Bluehour in 2005.
+In 2016, Bluehour was ranked thirteenth in The Oregonian's list of Portland's most expensive restaurants.

 COVID-19 pandemic and closure

-In March 2020, after many restaurants were closed because of the COVID-19 pandemic, some Bluehour staff received letters from Carey's restaurant group stating 25 percent of their final check would be deferred.
-Jenny Smith, communication director for the Oregon Bureau of Labor and Industries, said, "Paying only part of what workers are owed when they are laid off is a violation of Oregon law."
+In March 2020, after many restaurants were closed because of the COVID-19 pandemic, some Bluehour staff received letters from Carey's restaurant group stating 25 percent of their final paycheck would be deferred.
+Jenny Smith, communication director for the Oregon Bureau of Labor and Industries, said, "Paying only part of what workers are owed when they are laid off is a violation of Oregon law".

-The restaurant closed permanently in June 2020.
-On social media, Carey thanked patrons and staff and wrote, "With great sadness and regret, I must announce today that Bluehour will not reopen.
+Bluehour permanently closed in June 2020.
+On social media, Carey thanked patrons and staff, and wrote: "With great sadness and regret, I must announce today that Bluehour will not reopen.
 The prospects for a profitable relaunch have dimmed considerably in the context of a far-off, post-COVID future where casual service, social-distancing, to-go service and delivery are all key to any viable restaurant business plan."

-A new restaurant, Janken, began operating in the space in 2022.
+A new restaurant named Janken began operating in the space in 2022.